 After her best friend breaks off their friendship, Ayumu Shiiba begins to seek comfort through cutting her wrists.
 As she begins high school she hopes for a fresh start, and even makes friends with a girl named Manami Anzai.
 As she goes through high school however, she finds herself spiraling into more trouble.

 Life is a Shoujo manga written by Keiko Suenobu that deals with harsh issues such as bullying, manipulation, and suicide.
-It's had a Dorama adaptation that ran in 2007,
+It ran for 20 volumes and has won a Kodansha Manga Award.
+Life has also had a Dorama adaptation that ran in 2007,

 This series contains examples of: